Find the best electronic resources for your research.

 Environmental Issues Online brings together multimedia materials (text, archival, primary sources, video and audio) around key environmental challenges, including climate change, water/air pollution, biodiversity, conservation, agriculture, deforestation and more.
 The comprehensive database is curated around specific environmental issues and events from the 20th and 21st centuries, enabling students to build a critical understanding of the relationship between people and the environment.

-The backfiles of more than thirty 20th and 21st-century magazines, each aimed at ethnically specific audiences.
+Ethnicity & Culture Magazine Archive is a collection of 20th and 21st-century magazines, each aimed at ethnically specific audiences.
 Titles range from political publications to those concerned with lifestyle, fashion / beauty, culture, and identity.
 The collection reflects diverse voices and gives insight into cultural perspectives, societal shifts, and historical events.

 The Faber Poetry Library contains the works of 50 poets comprising 140 volumes of poetry.
 The authors are all part of the Faber Poetry list and the database enjoys the active support of the publisher and the poets or their estates.
 The Faber list spans the first seventy years of this major publishing house, showcasing some of the most influential poets of the twentieth century.